Vincentcchu/hyde/index.md

-**Covid Uncertainty Index: Using news and sentiments in news to predict market movement**| Author | In Progress
+**Covid Uncertainty Index: Using news and sentiments in news to predict market movement**| Author | December 2021

 The goal of this project is to determine whether news sentiments and frequency of COVID-19 being mentioned in the news has predictive power on the stock market.
 I gathered news headlines by webscraping using Selenium and Python.
 Topic modelling is then performed to gain insight of text data on specific new topics to build a dictionary in order to identify COVID-19 related news titles.
 Using the dictionary created and Natural Language Processing techniques to create the "COVID-19 uncertainty index" and the "News sentiment index".
 I found that these two indexes have a value of correlation of ~0.1 and ~0.07 with the S&P500.